 Slack also leverages product-led marketing, seizing every opportunity to plug its features into the content.
 For instance, this article on tips for nurturing team culture explains how Slack tools can help in regular check-ins with your team.

-Slack blog article
+Product-led marketing on Slack blog

 Or, this blog post on the use of emojis in the workplace, where they explain how Slack emojis are baked into the workflow to simplify repetitive follow-ups –

-Slack blog article
+Delivering value through Slack blog

 In both these examples, it’s evident that they prioritize delivering valuable content to their audience without making it feel like a sales pitch.